 Antoine de Saint-Exupéry wrote the brilliant novella, The Little Prince in 1943.
 Originally written in French, it’s become the most translated book from its original language, into over 250 different distinct languages and dialects.
 But part of the charm of The Little Prince are its original watercolour illustrations by Saint-Exupéry.
-Those illustrations require no translation, as the old saying of, “a picture is worth a thousand words” holds true in this case.
-Despite illustrations needing no translation, there is often a choice made regarding what material is to be illustrated, and what is not to be.
+Those illustrations require no translation, as the old saying of “a picture is worth a thousand words” holds true in this case.
+Despite illustrations needing no translation, there is often a choice made regarding what material is to be illustrated, and which is not to be.
 In 1993, during the fiftieth anniversary celebration of the publication of The Little Prince, pages from the handwritten manuscript (on onionskin) were displayed at the Pierpoint Morgan Library.
 Those pages included passages stricken out and some illustrations that Saint-Exupéry chose to exclude from the final version of the book.

 One of the illustrations so excluded was that of the narrator asleep next to his crippled airplane.

 “To picture the pilot”, Mr. Parks [the curator of the exhibit] said, “would give the story a literalness that would not help.”
 Reif, Rita.
 A Charming Prince Turns 50, His Luster Intact.
 New York Times, 19 September 1993.

 As with all design choices of including text or illustrations, deciding to explicitly throw out material in order to tell the story the author wished to in their original version of the story is a valid choice made by Saint-Exupéry.
 He chose the best illustrations in his opinion to maintain the ethereal tone he wanted his story to exude.
 Choosing between ambiguity and producing literal text & illustrations that depicted the actual scenes based in reality, Saint-Exupéry chose in every case to obfuscate.